 Architecture and landscape are the conceptual foundations of this clinic and the harmony between them creates ideal conditions for the treatment of cancer.
 This principle guides the institute’s design itself, its forms and materials.
 It establishes an optimal relationship between patients and the medical staff.

-As for the Maison Commune, the aim was to bring people back together within the Langlade site.
+As for the Maison Commune, the common house, the aim was to bring people back together within the Langlade site.
 This part of the project is the symbol of individual and social interaction.
 This facility open to all offers wide a range of services for patients, their relatives and friends, and the medical staff.
 Several associations and an athletic center have already settled on the site.

-Associates, project directors: Yann Padlewski, Michele Circella, Benjamin Doré
+Partners/Leading architects: Yann Padlewski, Michele Circella, Benjamin Doré

-Project director: Mehdi Jaoua
+Leading architect: Mehdi Jaoua